 Take a Sorrento Cooking Class

-Italy is widely known as one of the best places for authentic and tasty food globally.
+Italy is one of the best places for authentic and tasty food globally.
 So what could be better than learning from the experts by taking a four-course meal cooking class?

 Whip up a feast of freshly made pasta, traditional Neapolitan pizza, crunchy arancini, and creamy affogato.
-There are plenty of places offering cooking classes in Sorrento, so have a browse and see what tickles your taste buds before signing up.
+Plenty of places offer cooking classes in Sorrento, so browse and see what tickles your taste buds before signing up.

 - Location: Sorrento Hills